boxhive/flutter-node-sdk/README.md

 ## Versions

-From 3.27.1 versions will differ from flutter version and use a combination of JDK, flutter SDK, and semantic version.
+From version `3.27.1`, versioning will differ from flutter one and use a combination of JDK, flutter SDK, and semantic version.

 Example:
 ```